The Floured Table

 Learn how to make Nutella biscuits!
 Follow the photos and step by step instructions for details.

-Step 1: Make the dough.
+Make the dough.
 In the bowl of a stand mixer fitted with the paddle attachment, beat the butter, brown sugar and honey on medium speed until well combined.
 Scrape down the sides of the bowl.

-Step 2: Add flour and salt.
+Add flour and salt.
 Mix on medium low speed until mixture resembles fine sand.
 Scrape down the bowl several times to ensure no large pieces of butter remain.

-Step 3: Add beaten egg.
+Add beaten egg.
 Mix on low speed just until mixture comes together.
 Do not over mix.

-Step 4: Gather dough into a rectangle.
+Gather dough into a rectangle.
 Separate the dough into two uneven portions - one should be ⅔ of the dough, and the other should be ⅓.
 Flatten each dough piece into a round disc.

-Step 9: Bake the cookie tops at 350 degrees Fahrenheit for 10-11 minutes, until evenly golden brown.
+Bake cookie bases at 350 degrees Fahrenheit for 10-12 minutes, and cookie tops for 10-11 minutes, until evenly golden brown around the edges.
 Set aside to cool.

 Chocolate hazelnut filled cookies on a warm tan stone surface.
 A small white ceramic bowl of Nutella rests at bottom with a silver spoon nearby.
 A white ceramic plate full of cookies peeks into the photo at left.